 This website contains imagery which is only suitable for audiences 18+.

 Jaw surgery, medically referred to as orthognathic surgery, is a surgical procedure that addresses both functional and aesthetic concerns related to the jaw’s alignment and structure.
 The jaw plays a crucial role in facial harmony, speech, and chewing functions.
-Dr. Guy Watts, with his vast experience in plastic and reconstructive surgery, offers comprehensive orthognathic options in Perth, so every patient has the chance to achieve optimal facial balance and increase jaw functionality.
+Dr. Guy Watts, with his vast experience in plastic and reconstructive surgery, offers comprehensive orthognathic options in Perth, so every patient has the chance to achieve optimal facial aesthetics and increase jaw functionality.

 Orthognathic surgery, or jaw surgery, is a procedure designed to alter irregularities in the jaw’s alignment and structure.
 These irregularities can be congenital, developed over time, or result from trauma.
 The primary goals of orthognathic surgery include: